E-Aghegho/Classifying-Credit-Card-Applications-in-R/README.md

 # Credit Card Fraud Detection Using KNN & SVM

 ## Overview
 This project explores the classification of credit card transactions using k-Nearest Neighbors (KNN) and Support Vector Machines (SVM).
-The dataset used is `credit_card_data-headers.txt` and cross-validation techniques were applied to optimize model performance.
+The dataset used is `credit_card_data-headers.txt` and cross-validation techniques were applied to optimise model performance.

 ## Data Preparation
 - The dataset was split into training (80%) and test (20%) sets.